sdiehl/stephendiehl.com/posts/poll.md

 #### Patterns

-The pattern results were also somewhat surprising, they were:
+The pattern results were also somewhat surprising as well, they were:

 1. F-Algebras
 2. Cont